 Consumers prefer apps over mobile sites because of the enhanced user experience, greater speed, superior features and intelligence based offers.
-This is especially true for Millennials.
+Especially when it's combined with the Beacon technology.

 In this mobile-fueled shopping landscape, the retailers that thrive most harness the opportunity to be there and be useful for shoppers in those intent-rich moments when people open their smartphones to know, go, or buy.